 We initially chose Wordpress because we assumed it was easy.
 At my former company, I was often the person saying Why don't we just use Wordpress?
 And for good reason - having our engineering team spend time on content management and marketing pages just seemed like a waste.
 With Wordpress's robust ecosystem that had a lot of SEO and social media plugins, most of the needs of our marketing team were handled perfectly.

 In the event something catastrophic happened, loading up the previous day's backup wasn't a big deal - there was minimal risk, minimal updating.
 So generally speaking, Wordpress was a common answer that was often effective.

 So when it came down to picking a platform to run a card games site, I figured Wordpress would be a good fit.
 My friend and I launched Solitaired to replace another Solitaire game that my mother in law played.
-We created all popular versions like Spider Solitaire, Freecell, and of coursre Klondike Solitaire.
-We even created other types of solitaire games like Mahjong and classics like Hearts.

 Therefore, a simple app + lots of content made it seem like Wordpress should be the way to go.
 I found Amazon Lightsail (AWS's Digital Ocean knockoff) for $3.50/mo and said here we go.

 After a couple of weeks of plugging away, the Wordpress site was up.
 We wanted to be lean and mean getting it live.
 We dropped in a logo from Mojomox, bought a WP theme, and then went to work launching the site.

 Here are some of the issues I faced:

 If you want SSL for your site, you either need to install the SSL certificates right on the app server directly, or you do so on the load balancer or CDN in front of your app servers.